bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Hacking housing

 Why do this?
 To me it's an inspiring problem.
-There is a real need for housing that is insulated, clean, dry, attractive, interesting, affordable and easy to build.

 There is a inverse correlation between the cost of our housing and our freedom.
+As a result there is a real need for housing that is insulated, clean, dry, attractive, interesting, affordable and easy to build.

-The current housing system requires a tremendous amount of energy input to construct and maintain.
+The current housing system requires that we use a tremendous amount of energy to construct and maintain a house.
 The comfort and living convenience that we get from these large and inefficient houses does not increase linearly with their higher cost.
 There is a decreasing [marginal efficiency](http://www.britannica.com/EBchecked/topic/364716/marginal-efficiency-of-investment) as investment in a home goes up.
 This extra cost often translates into a lifetime of working (often working on something you don't care about) to pay rent or a mortgage.

-As people find it increasingly difficult to either find fullfilling work or just work it would be nice to literally think outside of the box and finally listen to the call of Buckminster Fuller exhorting us to use our intelligence and modern materials/engineering to transcend the idea that housing is a scarce resource.
+As people find it increasingly difficult to either find fulfilling work or just work it would be nice to literally think outside of the box and finally listen to the call of [Buckminster Fuller](http://en.wikipedia.org/wiki/Buckminster_Fuller) exhorting us to use our intelligence and modern materials/engineering to transcend the idea that housing is a scarce resource.